Nainik2509/Vuexy-React-Next-Js/docs/guide/settings/page-specific-settings.md

 ## Usage

-To change a setting for a specific page, use `setConfig` method and return a object with your settings like below:
+To change a setting for a specific page, use `setConfig` method and return an object with your settings like below:

 ```tsx
 const AnalyticsDashboard = () => <h1>Analytics Dashboard</h1>